minhvu171/python-programs/README.md

-A repository that contains some basic Python programs that I created during the introductory programming course.
+A repository that contains some basic Python programs that I created during the introductory programming course at Tampere University.